indiqusdocs/yntraa/docs/Subscribers/Compute/LinuxInstances/AppOverlays.md

 For more information about creating database and collection, refer [MongoDB documentation](https://www.mongodb.com/docs/).
 ## MySQL

- To set up and log into MySQL, follow these steps:
+ To set up and log into MySQL, the following steps are :

 1. To log into MySQL, type:
     `sudo mysql`